Los Angeles Almanac Logo

 Don Antonio María Lugo died at the age of 85 in 1860.
 According to Dr. Roy Whitehead in his book Lugo, "Don Antonio Maria Lugo…rode around Los Angeles and his Rancho San Antonio in great splendor.
 He never adopted American dress, culture or language and still spoke only Spanish.
 He rode magnificent horses, sitting in his $1,500 silver trimmed saddle erect and stately, with his sword strapped to the saddle beneath his left leg…People knew him far and wide, and even the Indians sometimes named their children after him, as he was one Spanish Don that they admired."

 By 1865, most of the Lugo ranch, divided among five sons and three daughters, had been sold off for as little as a dollar per acre.
 The original adobe ranch home, however, remained in the family.
 In 1880, attorney Henry T. Gage, a transplant from Michigan, married one of Lugo’s great granddaughters, Francisca "Fanny" Rains.
 The original adobe ranch home was gifted to Gage as a wedding dowry and it became known as the Gage Mansion.
-In 1898, Gage was elected Governor of California.
-He served in that office from 1899 to 1903.
+In 1898, Gage was elected Governor of California and served in that office from 1899 to 1903.
 In 1910, he was appointed by President William Howard Taft to serve as U.S. Minister to Portugal.
-He resigned after only one year due to his wife’s health problems.
-Gage lived in the abode ranch house until his death in 1924.
+He resigned after only one year, due to his wife’s health problems.
+Gage returned to the abode ranch house and lived there until his death in 1924.

 Henry and Francisca Gage